 I can’t recommend synthetic mulches (rock, pebbles, plastic, rubber chips, or dyed mulches) they really do nothing to promote soil health and most don’t really have any benefits, other than aesthetic.

 Now that you’re all done mulching, step back and look at the overall effect – it’s beautiful, isn’t it.
+These same principles apply to vegetable gardens too.
+Although, to keep costs down, I generally mulch with untreated grass clippings in the veggie beds.

 For future reference, here’s a Pin to Save to One of Your Gardening Boards on Pinterest.